- Premium features included

 I’ve been using Mailchimp since 2018 (with some breaks in between), and figured it’s time to share what I’ve learned about this email marketing software.
 If you’re trying to figure out whether it’s worth the money, here’s my Mailchimp review and experience.

 Mailchimp isn’t perfect.
-But I keep coming back to it because they’re one of the few email marketing services that genuinely cares about small businesses and freelancers.
+But I keep coming back to it because they’re one of the few email marketing platforms that genuinely care about small businesses and freelancers.
 You can manage 500 contacts with basic marketing automation on their free plan before they ask for payment.
-That’s pretty generous given the platform’s popularity.
+Quite charitable, even if it’s not as generous as some Mailchimp alternatives.

 Mailchimp email marketing started as a basic email marketing tool in 2001.
 Ben Chestnut and Dan Kurzius founded it and bootstrapped the whole thing for almost 20 years until Intuit bought them for $12 billion in 2021—now known as Intuit Mailchimp.